DeyMass/lab6/README.md

 # test

-This lab work is created to learn git
+This lab work is created to learn git and connect it to travis CI